USEPA/CMAQ/UTIL/create_ebi/README.md

 Execute the script (the screen output can be redirected to a log file.)

-First set of lines send to screen will echo script option and show compilation commands.
+First set of lines send to screen will echo script options and show compilation commands.
 Upon its execution, create_ebi writes the below lines if the execution is successful.